-Difference between ATP and ADP is mainly due to the given three factors like their energy state, a number of phosphate groups and the hydrolysis process.
+The difference between ATP and ADP is primarily due to the three factors like their energy state, the number of phosphate groups and the hydrolysis process.
 ATP is comparatively a high energy molecule than the ADP.

 Content: ATP Vs ADP

 |Alternative name||It has no such alternative names||Adenosine pyrophosphate|

 |Energy state||Higher||Comparatively lower|

 |Hydrolytic reaction||The reaction of ATP with water causes the formation of ADP and release of energy by the removal of one phosphate group||The reaction of ADP with water causes the formation of AMP and release of energy by the removal of one more phosphate group|